 For the implementation of case studies, the modules are built by support of a number of major components and resources, which can be used for a wide range of applications, e.g., creation of resources and extraction of entities.
-The facility for consistently describing knowledge is a valuable quality, especially conceptual knowledge, e.g., using the Universal Decimal Classification (UDC) [13].
+The facility for consistently describing knowledge is a valuable quality, especially conceptual knowledge, e.g., using the Universal Decimal Classification (UDC) [17].
+The UDC can be used for consistently formalising universal conceptual knowledge in multi-disciplinary and multi-lingual context.

 The UDC is the world's foremost document indexing language in the form of a multi-lingual classification scheme covering all fields of knowledge and constitutes a sophisticated indexing and retrieval tool.
 The UDC is designed for subject description and indexing of content of information resources irrespective of the carrier, form, format, and language.
 UDC is an analytico-synthetic and facetted classification.
 It uses a knowledge presentation based on disciplines, with synthetic features.
 UDC schedules are organised as a coherent system of knowledge with associative relationships and references between concepts and related fields.
 Therefore, the UDC represents a most flexible facetted classification system for all kinds of knowledge in any media.
 The UDC provides 70,000 subdivisions, in 50 languages, which provides more than 3 million entries and verbal descriptions.
 The UDC is up to now internationally used in 130 countries, for 150,000-200,000 document collections worldwide.
 The classification has shown up being especially important for complex, facetted, multidisciplinary, and long-term classification, e.g., with Knowledge Resources.
 The UDC is the best publicly available implementation of conceptual knowledge to illustrate the width and depth of knowledge dimensions.
 The UDC allows an efficient and effective processing of knowledge data and provides facilities to obtain a universal and systematical view on classified objects.
 Operational areas include author-side content classifications and museum collections, e.g., with documentation of resources, library content, bibliographic purposes on publications and references, for digital and realia objects.
-The Knowledge Resources objects and entities can refer to any conceptual knowledge, e.g., main UDC-based classes, which for this publication are taken from the multi-lingual UDC summary [13] released by the UDC Consortium under a Creative Commons license [14].
+The Knowledge Resources objects and entities can refer to any conceptual knowledge, e.g., main UDC-based classes, which for this publication are taken from the multi-lingual UDC summary [17]

+released by the UDC Consortium under a Creative Commons license [18].
 Facets can be created with any auxiliary tables, e.g., auxiliaries of place and space, time, language, and form as well as general characteristics, e.g., properties, materials, relations, processes, and operations, persons and personal characteristics.
+Symbolism and meaning have significant value for any application in information science [19].
+Object entities can be associated with symbolism, which can also be referred to conceptual knowledge [20].
+Observation and experience are essential [21] with the cognition process and the required referencing.